 - Your device should now perform the backup process, once that’s done you can reboot your device.

 - Your device should perform the backup now

 - After successful completion, select “Go back” and choose “Reboot system now” to reboot your device.

 Now, depending on the data you own in your phone, your backup might take away quite some space.
 To avoid that, you can transfer the whole Nandroid backup to your computer and delete it on your device.
 When you want to restore your device, you only need to transfer it back.

 Connect your device to your computer and go to the TWRP folder on your device.
 In there, a folder containing your backup can be found.
 If you have several on your device, they will be separated so that you can choose only the folder you need.
 After you successfully copied the folder, you can delete the one on your device.

 The approach is the same as above.
-The location of CWM backups are usually located in /data/media/clockworkmod/backups.
+The location of CWM backups is usually located in /data/media/clockworkmod/backups.
 This means the data folder situated in the root folder, not the sdcard folder.
 People have been reporting that they were not able to “see” the backup files and, therefore, not able to copy them.
-One approach is to use your favorite Android file explorer app (mine is ES File Explorer) and copy the backup folder to another one such as your camera folder “DCIM”.
+One approach is to use your favourite Android file explorer app (mine is ES File Explorer) and copy the backup folder to another one such as your camera folder “DCIM”.
 Now, check this folder using your computer to see if the backup is visible.